-(a) A party shall perform in a manner that conforms to the terms of the contract and, in the absence of terms, in a manner and with a quality that is reasonable in light of the circumstances including the ordinary standards of the relevant trade.

-(b) A party's duty to perform, other than with respect to contractual use restrictions, is contingent on there being no uncured material breach by the other party of its obligations or duties that precede in time the party's particular performance.
-In a mass-market license, if the performance consists of delivery of a copy that constitutes the initial transfer of rights, the licensee need not accept if the performance does not conform to the contract.

-(c) If a party is subject to contractual use restrictions or required to render other future or on-going performance, the party's right to exercise the rights under the contract is contingent on there being no uncured material breach of its obligations or duties.
+- (a) A party shall perform in a manner that conforms to the terms of the contract and, in the absence of terms in the contract, in a manner and with a quality that is reasonable in light of the circumstances including the ordinary standards of the relevant trade. - (b) A party's duty to perform, other than with respect to contractual use restrictions, is contingent on there being no uncured material breach by the other party of its obligations or duties that precede in time the party's particular performance. - (c) In a mass-market license, if the performance consists of delivery of a tangible copy that constitutes the initial transfer of rights, the licensee may refuse need not accept the performance if the performance does not conform to the contract. - (de) If a party is subject to contractual use restrictions or required to render other future

-(d) If a party breaches its obligations or duties, including by failure to comply with any contractual use restrictions, the aggrieved party may:

-(1) suspend its performance, other than compliance with contractual use restrictions, and demand assurance of future performance pursuant to Section 2B-622; or

-(2) exercise its rights on breach of contract under this article or the terms of the agreement, but the aggrieved party may cancel only if the agreement so provides or the breach is material and has not been cured.

-(e) For purposes of this section, "contractual use restrictions" include obligations of nondisclosure and confidentiality and limitations on scope, manner, method, or location of use to the extent that those obligations or duties are created by the contract.

-Uniform Law Source: Restatement (Second) of Contracts '237.
-Substantially revised.
-Coordination: Differences in subject matter and practice justify differences in Article 2B and 2.
-Committee Vote:
+- or on-going performance, the party's right to exercise the rights under the contract is contingent - 2 on there being no uncured material breach of the its obligations or duties of that party. - 3 (ed) If a party breaches its obligations or duties, including by failure to comply with any - 4 contractual use restrictions, the aggrieved party may: - 5 (1) suspend its performance, other than compliance with contractual use - 6 restrictions, and demand assurance of future performance pursuant to Section [2B-622]; or - 7 (2) exercise its rights on breach of contract under this article or the terms of the - 8 agreement, but the aggrieved party may cancel only if the agreement so provides or the breach is - 9 material and has not been cured. - 10 (fe) For purposes of this section, "contractual use restrictions" include obligations of - 11 nondisclosure and confidentiality and limitations on scope, manner, method, or location of use to - 12 the extent that those obligations or duties are created by the contract. - 13 Uniform Law Source: Restatement (Second) of Contracts '237.
+Substantially revised. - 14 Coordination: Subject matter and practice justify differences. - 15 Committee Vote:

-1. Motion to carve out exception to the material breach rule for cases involving mass market contracts on the issue of the right to reject a transfer of rights.
-Adopted 12-0 Selected Issue:
+1. Motion to make an exception to the material breach rule for mass market contracts on the issue covered by Article 2 (the right to reject a transfer of rights).
+Adopted 12-0